Alcohol and pregnancy

 Is it safe to drink after the first 3 months?

-No. Drinking alcohol at any time during pregnancy can cause damage as the baby’s brain develops throughout pregnancy.
+Drinking alcohol at any time during pregnancy can cause damage.
+This is because your baby’s brain develops throughout pregnancy.

-Drinking, especially binge drinking, during the first 3 months of pregnancy is particularly harmful.
-This is the time when the baby’s body organs and facial features are developing.
+Drinking, especially heavy drinking during the first three months of pregnancy, is particularly harmful.
+This is the time when your baby’s body organs and facial features are developing.

-What to do if you have already drunk alcohol during your pregnancy
+What should I do if I have already drunk alcohol during my pregnancy?

-Try to stop drinking alcohol for the remainder of the pregnancy and while breast feeding.
-The less your baby is exposed to alcohol over the course of the pregnancy, the greater the chance for healthy brain growth and development.
-The baby’s brain continues to grow and develop throughout pregnancy, so it’s worthwhile to stop alcohol at any stage of pregnancy.
+- Stop drinking alcohol for the rest of your pregnancy.
+The less your baby is exposed to alcohol over the course of the pregnancy, the greater their chance for healthy brain growth and development.

 Does a father’s drinking affect the baby?